1994 Kansas City Royals season

 The 1994 Kansas City Royals season was the 26th season for the franchise, and their 22nd at Kauffman Stadium.
 It involved the Royals finishing third in the American League Central with a record of 64 wins and 51 losses.
 The season was cut short by the 1994 player's strike.
 The season marked the Royals' alignment into the new American League Central division.
+This was the last winning season for the Royals until 2003.